Jammu and Kashmir Police: History

 The first specific Jammu & Kashmir police force came into existence in the year 1873 with one police officer known as Kotwal and 14 Thanedars for Srinagar City.
 This police force would control crime and take care of law and order situations with help of Chowkidars and Harkars, who were paid mandatorily by the residents of Imperial Kashmir Union.

 It was in 1913 that the state requisitioned the service of an Imperial Police (IP) officer on deputation and appointed Mr Broadway as the first Inspector General of Police in June, 1913.
 He continued to be Police chief up to 1917 and was followed by other IP officers.

 Since then the Police in J&K has undergone several re-organizations, The employee strength of Police in J&K in the year 1889-90 was 1040, which further rose to 1570 in the year 1903 and forty years later, in 1943–44, the strength of J&K Police was 3179 and at present it has exceeded 83000 mark.

 Organizational structure

 Jammu and Kashmir Police is administratively managed by the UT’s Home Department under the supervision of the Lieutenant Governor of Jammu and Kashmir.
 Operational leadership is provided by the Director General of Police appointed by the Ministry of Home Affairs (MHA).
 MHA also determines the budget of the J&K police.

+The current Director General of Police in Jammu and Kashmir is Nalin Prabhat who took over as the 18th DGP of Jammu & Kashmir on 1 October 2024 from Rashmi Ranjan Swain who served as DGP of the state from November 2023 to September 2024.
+Rashmi Ranjan Swain is a 1991-batch Indian Police Service officer of the AGMUT cadre.
+During his tenure, the Jammu and Kashmir Police launched the online grievance redressal portal Awaam Se, Awaam Ke Liye on 1 January 2024.